 - A new, dedicated treatment pathway for under 18s who are at-risk of or experiencing gambling-related harms, with support provided via the National Gambling Helpline plus online and telephone CBT services, as well as through new digital support and treatment services developed by GamCare.

 GamCare and YGAM are working closely together to ensure that all individuals engaging with the programme can access the most appropriate information, advice, training and support as swiftly as possible.

 The programme is funded as part of a package of Safer Gambling Commitments set out by the Betting and Gaming Council (BGC).
-The programme is designed by GamCare and YGAM, outcomes are reported to the BGC and linked to the National Strategy to Reduce Gambling Harms, and funding is administered by the Charities Aid Foundation (CAF).
+The programme is designed by GamCare and YGAM, outcomes are notified to the BGC and linked to the National Strategy to Reduce Gambling Harms, and funding is administered by the Charities Aid Foundation.

-If you are a professional working with young people aged 11-19 and would like free training from GamCare, or a workshop for young people, please contact [email protected].
+If you are a professional working with young people aged 11-19 and would like to arrange free training, or a workshop for young people, please contact [email protected]

 Read the full report from GamCare’s previous two-year external programme evaluation here.

 Read the full report from YGAM’s latest evaluation here.